Dwyane Wade & Gabrielle Union Celebrate 16 Years Of NBA At Star-Studded Miami Party

 Wade will play his final game in Miami against the 76ers on Tuesday evening.
 On Wednesday, the basketball star will travel to Brooklyn to play a game against the Nets.

 The bash followed a weekend dedicated to Zion, who walked in an LGBTQ pride parade in Miami Beach, Entertainment Tonight reported.
-Union found herself on the sidelines of the parade to cheer on her step-son decked out in rainbow-colored clothing.
+Union found herself on the sidelines of the parade to cheer on her stepson decked out in rainbow-colored clothing.
 Although Wade himself could not be there in person because of a game in Toronto, he did later share photos from the outing to voice support for his son from afar.

 Some shots included Union and Zion standing atop a parade float, Zion hugging his siblings, and Union showing off her bright yellow “Wade” tank top.